Contents of this chapter

 Having never been to a meeting of a major international policy organization (except a few minutes in the United Nations General Assembly as an elementary school student), I felt curious about the OECD.
 As an invited guest, here was my great opportunity to sit in on their sessions and see democracy in action.
 I set aside my last full day in Paris for this education in policy-making.

 Naturally, the whole event was a bore.
 Bleary-eyed representatives from various countries intoned their progress toward various pre-set goals.
 I was watching it all on video in a windowless conference room.
 Had the organizers talked to us Internet activists, they could have done it all by email and saved their funders tens of thousands of dollars.
 Thus I discovered the frustration which I’m sure many people feel toward bodies such as the European Union.
-It’s hard to get hold of a sense citizenship in the face of such bureaucracy, it’s easier to see a bunch of mediocre talents living high off the hog at the public’s expense.
+It’s hard to get hold of a sense of citizenship in the face of such bureaucracy; it’s easier to see a bunch of mediocre talents living high off the hog at the public’s expense.

 I finished my invitation to the OECD in their cafeteria, scarfing a lunch that couldn’t boast of any camaraderie with the cuisine for which Paris is celebrated.
 I then headed a few blocks west for a visit to the glorious Marmottan Museum, my sole tourist indulgence before flying home.